DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/gameMaster.md

 * [The Monsters Know What They’re Doing][2] for teaching me as a Dungeon Master how to add more variety into combat encounters.
 * [Sir Terry Pratchett][3] for being one of my favorite authors and an absolute inspiration to much of this story world's ideas.
 And I sometimes panic and use names from the Discworld books when my players catch me with an unexpected need for a name.
 * [Sly Flourish][5] for lots of miscellaneous thoughts and concepts.
+* Puffin Forest for the entertainment and stories.

 [0]: https://www.youtube.com/channel/UCkVdb9Yr8fc05_VbAVfskCA
 [1]: https://critrole.com/